TGLuis/elorienteering/README.md

 - [ ] search a runner with the search button.
 - [ ] Only compute new courses instead of everything from the start.
 - [ ] Launch a cronjob with django to load courses and recompute elo everyday at 3AM.
+- [ ] Using cache at least for index/about page

 ### Long term